 Q. How did Composition ID help you with your nutrition?

 A. Composition ID helped me first and foremost by knowing and understanding my Resting Metabolic Rate (RMR), then by designing a meal plan aligned with my RMR data.
 Sometimes you understand what good nutrition is, but you don’t know how much to eat or when to eat.
-Also, having the ability to check in and talk about challenges and questions about choices you are making.
+Also, having the ability to check-in and talk about challenges and questions about the choices you are making.
 The Composition ID staff even searched online to help with restaurant menus choices.
 They also helped me understand that weighing yourself can be detrimental to your progress.
 Never look at scale too much or you may get discouraged even when you are doing better than you think.
 Instead, look at clothes and how they fit or be aware of how much better your body feels.

 Q. What advice would you give to someone looking to make changes to their nutrition?

 A. To anyone trying to make changes to their nutrition, my advice is to hold yourself accountable.
 Do not lie to yourself about what you are eating.
-If you eat a fun size snickers, know it is not the end of the world, but that you must adjust accordingly.
+If you eat fun size snickers, know it is not the end of the world, but that you must adjust accordingly.
 Goals can take longer to achieve, but you can still reach them.
 Make sure you find a way to meal prep that works for you and your family.
 Also, include foods and flavors that you enjoy.
 Always talk to your nutrition coach at Composition ID and take things day by day.
-Remember that weight loss is a marathon not a sprint!
+Remember that weight loss is a marathon, not a sprint!